WWII Tunnels Hike: Monkey Hill, Smuggler's Ridge, Gin Drinkers' Line & Shing Mun Redoubt

 Why Do the WWII Tunnels Hike?

-I'll start by saying if you just want to explore some cool WWII tunnels without much hiking, do this hike in reverse by taking minibus number 82 from Shui Wo Street in Tsuen Wan and get off at the last stop - Upper Shing Mun Reservoir.
+I'll start by saying if you just want to explore some cool World War 2 tunnels without much hiking, do this hike in reverse by taking minibus number 82 from Shui Wo Street in Tsuen Wan and get off at the last stop - Upper Shing Mun Reservoir.
 Follow the road toward the reservoir until you see the 'Shing Mun War Relics Trail' sign.
 Heed the sign and you'll get to the Shing Mun Redoubt tunnels well within an hour of being dropped off at the minibus stop.

 For those who want an adventure that's pretty much impossible to find anywhere else in the world, you'll want to follow this guide to the letter.